 For many websites these basic post types offer plenty of structure and flexibility to achieve the major goals of the site.
 For more complex websites, however, you may find yourself needing more discrete and structured content categories.
 This is where WordPress Custom Posts Types come into play.

 Without knowing it you may already be familiar with what WordPress Custom Posts Types offer.
-Many themes give you sections like “Our Team,” which give you the ability to create custom profiles for people in your organization.
-Or you may have seen the “Portfolio” menu item in the backend of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
-“Testimonials” or “Gallery” are also familiar examples that are built into many themes.
+Many themes give you sections like “Our Team,” which offers you the ability to create custom profiles for people in your organization.
+Or, you may have seen the “Portfolio” menu item in the backend of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
+“Testimonials” or “Gallery” are also familiar eXamples that are built into many themes.
 More often than not, these tools are powered by WordPress Custom Post Types.

 There are many use cases for using WordPress Custom Post Types.
 For example, you may want to create a catalog of movie reviews, a list of documents, a selection of coupons, or a directory of store locations.
 In recent projects I have created post types for: Teams, Lending Library Books, Website Resources, a Contact Directory, a Client List, Lesson Plans, Forms and more.

 Instead of struggling to find a plugin that works well enough for your particular content you can easily tailor your admin to work with your needs.

 Here are a few major benefits of using WordPress Custom Post Types over simply using categorized posts:

 - Custom Post Types are easy to create and maintain.
 You can simply click on a menu item in the Admin and you’re off and running.
 All of the items of a given post type are accessible from the left-hand menu and presented on their own page in the backend.